steelbreeze/pivot/README.md

 # pivot
 [![Maintainability](https://api.codeclimate.com/v1/badges/c8ed29d6e2fa0bc0d582/maintainability)](https://codeclimate.com/github/steelbreeze/pivot/maintainability)

 A minimalist pivot table library for TypeScript/JavaScript.
-While small (just 963 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite dimensions, filtering; even hypercubes can be created.
+While small (just 940 bytes when minified), this library is large in capability, supporting derived and custom dimensions, derived fields for dimensions and calculations, composite dimensions, filtering.

 The library also provides a modest set of numerical selectors.
 Suggestions for additions, or better still contributions, are welcome.